-Let’s explore some of the tactical steps you can take to put your plans into action and expand business internationally.
+Let’s explore some of the tactical steps you can take to put your plans into action and what to consider when expanding a business internationally.

 Executing your plans for international business expansion